-Centers for Disease Control and Prevention, "smoking harms nearly every organ of the body, causing many diseases and affecting the health of smokers in general" 46.
+Centers for Disease Control and Prevention, "smoking harms nearly every organ of the body, causing many diseases and affecting the health of smokers in general" .
 Slightly fewer adults in Polk County smoke cigarettes than in Oregon as a whole.
 Smoking cigarettes increases risk for various types of cancer and chronic diseases.
-Polk County has not yet achieved the Healthy People 2020 goal for adults who smoke ^{41,42}.
+Polk County has not yet achieved the Healthy People 2020 goal for adults who smoke.

 Modifiable Risks - Teens who smoke cigarettes (C): Nine out of 10 smokers first tried smoking by age 18.
 Youth are more likely to smoke if their peers and/or parents also smoke.
 There are biological and genetic factors that may make it more likely for youth to become regular smokers, for example, there is evidence that youth may feel dependent on nicotine sooner than adults.
 Personal perceptions that tobacco is a tool for coping with stress or for controlling weight are related to youth tobacco use.
-A few other factors that affect youth tobacco use include, lack of skills to resist peer pressure to smoke, lower education, and exposure to tobacco advertising 47.
+A few other factors that affect youth tobacco use include, lack of skills to resist peer pressure to smoke, lower education, and exposure to tobacco advertising .

 Teen cigarette use increases between 6th grade and 11th grade.
 Polk County 6th graders reported no cigarette use in the last 30 days.
-Polk County 8th graders are less likely to have smoked a cigarette in the past 30 days than Oregon 8th graders and Polk County 11th graders are more likely to have smoked a cigarette in the past 30 days than Oregon 11th graders48.
-Polk County and Oregon have achieved the Healthy People 2020 goal for adolescent cigarette use49.
+Polk County 8th graders are less likely to have smoked a cigarette in the past 30 days than Oregon 8th graders and Polk County 11th graders are more likely to have smoked a cigarette in the past 30 days than Oregon 11th graders.
+Polk County and Oregon have achieved the Healthy People 2020 goal for adolescent cigarette use.

 Modifiable Risk Factors - Teens who use marijuana (C): In youth, illicit drug use is associated with heavy alcohol use, tobacco use, violence, and other delinquent behaviors.
 The CDC warns that marijuana intoxication can distort perception, and impair problem solving, learning, and memory.
 Chronic marijuana use can lead to addiction, which may interfere with family, school, work and recreational activities.
-A lower percentage of Polk County teens report using marijuana in the last 30 days than Oregon teens in all grade levels, with the exception of 11th grade48.
-Polk County sixth and eighth graders have achieved the Healthy People 2020 goal but eleventh graders have not49.
+A lower percentage of Polk County teens report using marijuana in the last 30 days than Oregon teens in all grade levels, with the exception of 11th grade.
+Polk County sixth and eighth graders have achieved the Healthy People 2020 goal but eleventh graders have not.

-Marijuana in Polk County (C): Oregon's Medical Marijuana Program tracks individuals who have medical marijuana cards as well as their caregivers; marijuana growers and marijuana grow sites.
-The administrative rules and legal information govern who can have a card, grow, and dispense marijuana 50.
+Marijuana in Polk County: Oregon's Medical Marijuana Program tracks individuals who have medical marijuana cards as well as their caregivers; marijuana growers and marijuana grow sites.
+The administrative rules and legal information govern who can have a card, grow, and dispense marijuana.
+It is likely that these numbers will change dramatically in the upcoming year with the legalization of recreational marijuana.

-Marijuana by numbers: April 2017
+Marijuana by numbers: July 2015

-918 patients
+1,123 patients

-550 growers
+781 growers

-436 grow sites
+599 grow sites